 Did you know that Tokyo actually is a city of water?
 The southeastern part of the Japanese capital faces Tokyo Bay, while the Sumida River has acted as Tokyo’s gateway to the sea since ancient times.
 This access to the ocean has always attracted both people and business, and even today, you’ll spot many a ship sailing on the rivers and Tokyo Bay.

-Among those ships are the so-called water buses, or suijo bus in Japanese.
-These unique boat taxis have gained popularity especially among tourists in recent years.
-These water buses do not only take you from one place to the other, however; they offer amazing views on the city of Tokyo, and in some cases even unique gourmet experiences – let’s take a look at Tokyo’s trendy water buses!
+Among those ships are the so-called water buses, or ‘suijo bus’ in Japanese.
+These unique boat taxis have gained popularity, especially among visitors to the area.
+These water buses do not only take you from one place to the other, however; they offer amazing views of the city of Tokyo, and in some cases even unique gourmet experiences – let’s take a look at Tokyo’s trendy water buses!

 Tokyo Cruise – The Standard of Tokyo’s Water Buses

 When talking about Tokyo’s representative water buses, the name Tokyo Cruise immediately comes to mind.
 Their water buses populate the beautiful Sumida River, connecting Asakusa with the Hinode Pier at Hamamatsucho, Toyosu, and Odaiba Kaihin Park, among other locations.

 The sightseeing ship company that operates Tokyo Cruise was initially founded 100 years ago.
 Back then, it was called “Sumida River Steamship Company” and operated small passenger steamships called issenjoki, “one sen steamboats.”
 This is because one trip on such a boat cost the passenger one sen, which is about 100 yen in today’s economy.

 These cheap steamboats were incredibly popular with Tokyo’s common folk as a convenient and easy way to get around the busiest parts of the city.